VVsmileyx/MetaGO/README.md

 filter_sparse/part-xxx:

   `CAAGAACGGC      5       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       1       0       0       0       0       0       1       0       0       3       0       0       2       0       0       0       0       1       0       1       0       0       1       0       0       0       0       0       0       1       1`
   `...`

-#### 3.3.2 InputData is the integrated feature matrix
-(1) The group-specific k-mer features

-  The output are same with the group-specific k-mer features wich input is the text of the list of sequencing files.

-(2) Other results

-- Description

-  If you running GOES with choosing '-S',you can get the results in the path you choosed in '-O' named 'filter_sparse_x'(x=1,2,...,n;n is the number you choosed in option '-P') or 'filter_sparse'(n=1)

-- Example

-  filter_sparse/part-xxx:

-  `CAAGAACGGC      5       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       1       0       0       0       0       0       1       0       0       3       0       0       2       0       0       0       0       1       0       1       0       0       1       0       0       0       0       0       0       1       1`
-  `...`